melissak515/Final-Project/debug-log.md

 This debug-log is not as relevant to me this week.

 ENTRY 1 (Nov 16):
 I expected that arrows would be limited in their range of interactive capabilities.
 A mouse hovering would cause movement in a single direction.
-A mous clicking...
+A mouse clicking...
 Arrows are angular shapes that allow the screen to be taken over.
 I mean to say that a background with arrows would contain more shapes than a background with rectangles of the same size.
 However, though I was planning to move on in my experimentations with squares and trianges, I then decided to switch to circular shapes.
 I believe they have an inherent appeal to users, especially if they animate, and I will consider transforming them from circles to squares...

 ------------------------------

-ENTRY 2 (Nov ?):
+ENTRY 2 (Nov 25):
-x
+I decided to stick with the arrows.
+I thought the program might be able to handle each individual arrow as a vector, but I ended up using strips of arrow shapes.
+I guess Framer.js couldn't handle so much code.

+ENTRY 3 (Nov 25):
+Framer works differently from Processing or Arduino.
+In the code, the indents make a huge difference.
+I spent some time trying to debug my code when all it was freaking out over was an extra or absent indent.

+ENTRY 4 (Nov 25):
+The coding language is a bit confusing.
+I think it's restricting my project.
+On another note, I've decided to create another pattern besides the arrows.